shaafi56/Somali-Text-Summarization-using-NLP/README.md

 Tokenization divides the sentences and words into tokens so that it can find the word that has been repeatedly frequently placed the word in the correct place.

 **Technology used:**
 Python: Programming language used for implementation.
 NLTK: Library for natural language processing tasks.
 Matplotlib: Library for creating visualizations like word clouds.
 Pandas: Data manipulation and analysis library.
+Google Calob: is an editor used to run a prohram.